Lseything/AUploader/README.md

-# AUploader Test Release by Alex Lseything
+# AUploader Release by Alex Lseything

 ### Menu 1
 ![Descrição da Foto 1](images/1.png)

-This repository contains a Python script named `sender.py`, which performs a specific task.
+This repository contains a Python script named `AUploader.py`, which performs a specific task.
 To ensure the script runs correctly, please follow the installation and execution steps below.

 ## Prerequisites